ryandkutz/TicTacToe/README.md

-# TicTacToe patch 2
+# TicTacToe patch 3
-download the .jar file and double click to run open button broken for now
+download the .jar file and double click to run |
+open button now working